Probation Violation

 3. Reinstate the individual on probation with additional terms of probation such as “intensive probation” which requires a defendant be placed on house arrest.

-Need A Probation Violation Lawyer?
+Need A Probation Violation Lawyer in Arizona?

-The Glazer Law Office, PLLC can effectively evaluate the circumstances surrounding your case to create a solid defense that will help you achieve the least severe sentence possible.
+Glazer, Hammond, Ruben & Smets, PLLC can effectively evaluate the circumstances surrounding your case to create a solid defense that will help you achieve the least severe sentence possible.

 Take the time to meet with us and discuss your case.
 We offer free case consultations to inform you of your options and put your mind at ease.